product

 Some products solve a practical problem.
 You need to cool a joint without touching it.
 You need a shoe that does not press on the flare site.
 You need a uric acid meter that gives a usable trend.

 Some products are candidate levers or support experiments.
-Tart cherry, omega-3, sulforaphane, carnosine, beta-caryophyllene, cannabis products, fiber, and mushroom-derived compounds sit on different rungs of the gout chain, with evidence ranging from human gout data to mechanism-only or research curiosity.
+Tart cherry, green or black tea, omega-3, sulforaphane, carnosine, beta-caryophyllene, cannabis products, fiber, tongkat ali, and mushroom-derived compounds sit on different rungs of the gout chain, with evidence ranging from human gout data to mechanism-only or research curiosity.

 Some purchase links are paid affiliate links.
 When a link is paid, we label it beside the link.
 Paid links never change the recommendation criteria.
 The full standard lives at the product evaluation standard.